carbon-language/carbon-lang/docs/design/generics/details.md

 types implement the same interface.

-**Example:** Cycles can create situations where there are multiple ways of selecting impls that are inconsistent with each other.
+**Example:** Cycles can create situations where there are multiple ways of selecting `impl` declarations that are inconsistent with each other.
 Consider an interface with two blanket `impl` declarations:

 ```
 class Y {}